-A print is tangible.
-A print is tactile.
-A print is easy to access.
-A print is larger than the microscreen on a smartphone.
-A print is easier for multiple people to view at once.
+A print is many things — it’s tangible, tactile, easy to access, larger than the microscreen on a smartphone, and easier for multiple people to view at once.
 A print is real.
-If you are not making prints, you are losing your most important moments, likely forever.
-Even if you don’t want to make them yourself, why not check out Bumblejax.com and get a professional company to make some acrylic photo prints of your special photos instead?
+If you are not making prints, you are losing your most important moments.

 Printing Photos at Home is Easy